 Tool 8: De-ringing filter (JVET-J0025 Huawei)

 The de-ringing filter (paragraphs 2.1.8.4 and 3.1.3.6 in JVET-J0025) reduces ringing artefacts and increases sharpness of edges.
 The experiment evaluates the appliance of gradient based non-linear de-ringing filter to the reference samples of intra prediction.
 As first step filter calculates edge pattern of reference samples then performs warping of reference samples based on edge pattern.
+The filter is applied to both luma and chroma if prediction mode is angular.

 Bit stream organization

-1 bin flag with context.
+1 bin flag with context if prediction mode is angular.